AdguardTeam/AdguardFilters/CONTRIBUTING.md

   ||example.com/ads/*
   ```

-- If the new rule shares the same domain as an existing group of rules,
+- If the new rule shares the same domain with an existing group of rules,
-  insert it within that group in ascending order, rather than at the top of the section.
+  insert it **within that group** in ascending order by domain name, rather than at the top of the section.

   ```diff
   ||example.org/images/ads/*